-1) LOST Swimming costs $45 per year (May 1 to May 1).
+1) LOST Swimming costs $45 per year (May 1 to May 1)… reduced rate for 2021 to just $25!
 That is the bare minimum that we need to run the club… I know the rent on the Lake is pretty low, but there are lots of other little costs you don’t see, insurance and the LOST Race being the biggest.
 But it seems to be a pretty fair price compared to just about any other membership you’ll have this year!
 The numbers speak for themselves… people love LOST Swimming… it’s a fun bunch of friends enjoying some of the best open water swimming in the world… which is why it keeps growing!
 So come and join us… it’s worth it!

 2) We meet every Saturday morning at 8:00 am from early June until late September.
 We meet at the foot of Navy Street, by the Lighthouse Pier, at the mouth of 16 Mile Creek in downtown Oakville.
 (Don’t worry we’re easy to find, we’re the ones walking around the park in wetsuits and bathing suits… just show up!)

 a) We have a square course set up and marked with buoys.
 It’s not too far out.
 So if you have a problem (cramp, tired, cold, etc) you simply swim directly into shore.